trungleduc/cosapp/README.rst

 All design parameters have an intrinsic dispersion.
 Knowing the range of fluctuations is crucial to ensure the robustness of the design.
 CoSApp handles natively uncertain variables.

-Have a look a the `introduction <https://cosapp.readthedocs.io/en/stable/tutorials/00-Introduction.html#>`_.
+Have a look at the `introduction <https://cosapp.readthedocs.io/en/stable/tutorials/00-Introduction.html#>`_.

 This code is the property of Safran SA.
 It uses code coming from various open-source projects.
 See `LICENSE <https://gitlab.com/cosapp/cosapp/blob/master/LICENSE.rst>`_ file.